centralbarbarioli/namesilo_ddns/README.md

 ```sudo apt-get install dnsutils libxml2-utils```

 on FreeBSD:

 ```sudo pkg install bind910 libxml2```

 ## How to use:
 * Download and save the shell script.
+* Either
-* Modify the script, set “DOMAIN”, “HOST”, and “APIKEY” at the beginning of the script.
+  * Modify the script, set `DOMAIN`, `HOSTS`, and `APIKEY` at the beginning of the script.
+You may optionally change the `TTL`.
+* or
+  * Copy namesilo_ddns.conf.sample somewhere, chmod 600 and add the above details to it.
 * Set file permission to make it executable.
 * Create cronjob (optional)